wisescootering/infrareddrone/readme.md

 # General information
 * Author : Balthazar Neveu , Alain Neveu
+* Tester: Florine

 # Application for botanists
 ### Set up

 *For practical reasons*, only **windows is supported** as of now.
 * [install.bat](install.bat) will set up the right python environment for you.
-* you have to install *raw therapee* software at the default windows location.
+* you have to install [raw therapee](https://www.rawtherapee.com) software at the default windows location.

 ### Overview
 * Drone visible camera (DJI Mavic Air 2) is used to shoots RAW images